sumsjp/Quantified-Strategies/TRADING STRATEGIES 2024 (Backtested With Rules And Logic).md

 [[Youtube]](https://www.youtube.com/watch?v=qL9gnzI5Akc&list=PLHFlSdhbIZ6TEeEg4cHQ-3888yUnHZs5v)

-The trading strategy in question is designed for closed-end funds (CEFs) and focuses on reducing market exposure to minimize drawdowns while aiming for significant returns.
-Here's a concise summary:

-1. **Strategy Overview**:
+### 1. Themes
+- Profitable closed-end fund strategy.
+- Reduces drawdowns compared to buy-and-hold strategies.
+- Focus on shorter timeframes.

+### 2. Trading Products
+- Closed-end funds (ETFs, specifically mentioned as "EtG").

+### 3. Indicators
-   - The strategy uses the daily price-to-NAV ratio of CEFs and applies a 2-day Relative Strength Index (RSI) to determine entry and exit points.
+- Relative Strength Index (RSI) with a 2-day period.

-2. **Entry and Exit Rules**:
+- Price-to-Net Asset Value (NAV) ratio.

+### 4. Strategy Details
+- Trade on the daily differences between price and NAV ratio.
+- Trading rules:
-   - Enter a long position when the 2-day RSI of the price-to-NAV ratio crosses below 10, indicating potential undervaluation.
+  - Go long at close when the 2-day RSI of the ratio crosses below 10.
-   - Exit the trade when the 2-day RSI crosses above 60, suggesting overvaluation.
+  - Sell at close when the 2-day RSI of the ratio crosses above 60.

-3. **Performance Metrics**:
-   - Backtesting with fund ticker EtG resulted in 212 trades, an average gain of 48%, and a time spent in the market at 133% (indicating limited holding periods).
-   - Maximum drawdown was 26%, significantly lower than buy-and-hold's 74%.

-4. **Objective**:
-   - To reduce market exposure by holding positions only when signaled, aiming for higher returns with lower risk compared to a passive approach.

-5. **Considerations**:
+### 5. Backtest Performance
-   - RSI signals may fail in trending markets; strategy specificity to CEFs suggests possible limitations outside this asset class.
-   - Backtest results do not guarantee future performance.

-In essence, the strategy seeks to capitalize on short-term price discrepancies relative to NAV using momentum indicators, aiming for efficient trading with reduced risk.
+- Total trades: 212.
+- Average gain per trade: 48%.
+- Time spent in market: ~133% (implying partial positions or short holding periods).
+- Maximum drawdown: 26%.
+- Compared to buy-and-hold, which presumably has a higher drawdown and potentially lower returns.

+### 6. Conclusions
+- The strategy demonstrates reduced drawdowns and shorter market exposure compared to traditional buy-and-hold approaches.
+- The performance suggests potential profitability in swing trading closed-end funds based on RSI and price-to-NAV ratio signals.

+### 7. Additional Information
+- Source of strategies: Mentioned website (not specified, but implied to be a resource for similar strategies).
 </details>

 <details>